 6. Questions?
 Check out the Recital Hall Policy Manual, or send an e-mail to the Scheduling Coordinator (Finance and Administration GA) at email@example.com.

 Student Degree Recital Webpage

 Student Degree Recital Program Template: Editable PDF

 3800 Clarice Smith Performing Arts Center

 Recitals held in School of Music facilities (such as Leah M. Smith Hall - Rm.
 2200 and the Chorus Rehearsal Room - 2201) will not be supported by The Clarice staff nor receive technical assistance.
 These facilities may be scheduled through the School of Music Office free of charge for degree-required and non-degree recitals.

-Recital Request Form for School of Music Spaces Below is the form in PDF format for reserving recitals in the Leah M. Smith Lecture Hall (2200) or the Choral Rehearsal Room (2201).
-Please return this form to the SOM Office (room 2110).
+Once availability has been confirmed by the Artistic Operations Assistant, fill out and return the recital request form for School of Music spaces.
+Below is the form in PDF format for reserving recitals in the Leah M. Smith Lecture Hall (2200) or the Choral Rehearsal Room (2201).
+Please return this form to the Artistic Operations Assistant in the School of Music main office (Room 2110).

 Leah M. Smith Lecture Hall and Choral Rehearsal Room Request Form

 Luke Spence, Artistic Operations Assistant